simonevarriale/SDP_q2_project/README.md

 ## About The Project

-Many applications of computer science involve processing large graphs, and often these graphs need to be partitioned into pieces that do not overlap.
-Dividing a graph into p partitions is called p-way partitioning.
-The goal is to minimize the number of edges that cross between partitions and to balance the sum of the weights of the nodes in each partition.
+In computer science, it is common to work with large graphs that need to be divided into non-overlapping sections, known as partitions.
+This process is called p-way partitioning.
+Our aim is to minimize the sum of the weights of edges that cross between partitions and balance the sum of weights of nodes in each partition.

 <!-- GETTING STARTED -->